Manchester Geological Association

 The North West Geologist

-2018 Geotours in the North West Highlands UNESCO Global GeoparkThere are two week-long tours running 9-15 May and 25-31 July 2018.
-Expert tuition is by Geopark staff.
-The area has the lowest population density in Europe and exhibits unique geodiversity and biodiversity.
-As home of the oldest rocks in Europe, the first identified thrust fault, and with evidence of the earliest life, the North West Highlands Geopark can be regarded as the "Cradle of Geology".
+2019 Geotours in the North West Highlands UNESCO Global GeoparkThere are three week-long tours in 2019, running 18-24 May, 5-11 June and 11-17 September.
+Expert tuition by Geopark staff will help you to interpret the geology of this wild and remote highland landscape.
+As home of the oldest rocks in Europe, the first identified thrust fault, the oldest meteorite impact ejecta plus evidence of the earliest life, the North West Highlands Geopark really is the "Cradle of Geology"

 Full details of the tours and information on how to book can be found here.